litestar-org/litestar/docs/migration/fastapi.rst

 There are a few key differences between Starlite’s and Starlette’s ``Router`` class:

 1. The Starlite version is not an ASGI app
-2. The Starlite version does not include decorators: Use `route handlers <usage/2-route-handlers/1-http-route-handlers.md>`_.
+2. The Starlite version does not include decorators: Use :doc:`route handlers </usage/route-handlers>`.
 3. The Starlite version does not support lifecycle hooks: Those have to be handled on the application layer.
-See `lifecycle hooks <usage/13-lifecycle-hooks/>`_
+See :doc:`lifecycle hooks </usage/lifecycle-hooks>`

-If you are using Starlette’s ``Route``\ s, you will need to replace these with `route handlers <usage/2-route-handlers/1-http-route-handlers.md>`_.
+If you are using Starlette’s ``Route``\ s, you will need to replace these with :doc:`route handlers </usage/route-handlers>`.

 Host based routing
 ~~~~~~~~~~~~~~~~~~